phantomstudios/css-components/README.md

 });
 ```

-### DOM Shielding
+### Passthrough

-By default variant values do not end up propagating to the final DOM element.
-This is to stop React specific runtime errors from occurring.
-If you do indeed want to pass a variant value to the DOM element, you can use the `domPassthrough` option.
+By default variant values do not end up propagating to the element it is extending and is exclusively used for styling the current component.
+This is to stop React specific runtime errors from occurring with regards to the DOM.
+If you do indeed want to pass a variant value to the element you are extending, you can use the `passthrough` option.

 In the following example, `readOnly` is an intrinsic HTML attribute that we both want to style, but also continue to pass through to the DOM element.